Terms and Conditions

 4. Copyright in the content included in the challenge entry (see points 1-3 above) must be owned or licensed by the entrant, and clear of rights.
 The original digital file(s) must be kept for reference, as they may be required to demonstrate this is your own work.

 5. By submitting your Challenge entry you grant the Challenge permission to publish and reproduce your Challenge entry (your work) and your name in any reasonably appropriate manner and for any purpose which the Challenge partners see fit, including, but not limited to, public displays and promotions, on Department of Education and Training or Microsoft websites, and in any form of broadcasting or web placement, including in third-party websites, which Department of Education and Training, Apple or Microsoft may choose.
 Department of Education and Training, Apple or Microsoft may store your work in perpetuity for the purposes of public access and preservation.

 All students please note that only your first name and your year level will be published.
 Agreements and additional terms may be sought after the close of the Challenge.

 6. Entrants must submit a separate design brief, using one of the provided templates for each entry title.

 7. Under no circumstances will entries received after the deadline be accepted for exhibition.

 8. The Challenge is open to all Victorian school students in Years 3, 4, 5 & 6, Years 7 & 8, 9 & 10 in 2018.
 Mixed grade groups are permitted.

 9. The Challenge closes at 5pm AEST on Wednesday October 10, 2018.
 Entries must be submitted by the close of the challenge to be eligible for exhibition.

 10. People’s Choice Awards will be selected by the exhibition audience on Friday October 26th, 2018 and be presented in three age groups; Years 3-6 (Primary), Years 7-8 (Middle), Years 9-10 (Senior).
-Selected will be based on the relevance of the problem described to the Challenge theme, the creativeness of the solution, the implementation of the idea, the app design, and the demonstrated excellence of coding and programming skills in the entered prototype.
+Selections will be based on the relevance of the problem described to the Challenge theme, the creativeness of the solution, the implementation of the idea, the app design, and the demonstrated excellence of coding and programming skills in the entered prototype.
 See Criteria for details.